apts18o9/todoapp/README.md

 This allows user to see what are the previous tasks.

 ### Edit and Save
-User can perform CRUD operations easily.
+User can perform CRUD operations easily without having any issues.